La Pampa, Argentina: What to pack, what to wear, and when to go [2023]

 May

-If you go to La Pampa in May, you will notice that it is mild.
-Expect it to rain regularly.
+If you are traveling to La Pampa in May, you will notice that it is balmy.
+Expect it to rain a bit less than half of the time.
 Average temperatures (including nighttime) are in the 60s F (high 10s C).

 What to wear/what to pack: